fstagni/2025_HeterogeneousComputingWS_LHCb/slides.md

 As we'll hear again in this WS:

+&nbsp;

 ![](/public/images/Geant4-GPU.png)

 :: right ::

-AdePT has made a big progress recently and can now run the full LHCb simulation with a perfect physics agreement.
-The speed up we are obtaining is 2.1x with respect to the standard Gauss and 1.7x with respect to to Gauss+G4HepEm on CPU.
+**AdePT** has made a big progress recently and can now run the full LHCb simulation with a perfect physics agreement.
+The speed up we are obtaining is 2.1x with respect to the standard Gauss and 1.7x with respect to Gauss+G4HepEm on CPU.

-LHCb is also interested in Optical Photons on GPUs, so we are favourably looking at what Celeritas is doing in that regard.
+LHCb is also interested in Optical Photons on GPUs, so we are favourably looking at what **Celeritas** is doing in that regard.

 ---